Love God. Love Others. Make Disciples.

 The theology of the founding documents of the Anglican church—the Book of Homilies, the Book of Common Prayer, and the Thirty-Nine Articles of Religion—expresses a theology in keeping with the Reformed theology.

 We are Catholic, Protestant and Reformed.
+We are conservative, liberal, right wing and left wing.
 But most of all we are CHRISTIANS who love the Lord, his church and reaching out to others and sharing that love.

 “Anglican” means simply that we trace our roots back to the Protestant Reformation when the Church of England rejected the authority of the pope and the teachings of the Roman Catholic Church.
 Later as the Church of England began to expand beyond the borders of Great Britain, so it was no longer appropriate to call the new churches “the Church of England,” so they began to be called “Anglican”.